austintboyd/austintboyd.github.io/_pages/professionalservice.md

 *Served as a representative for the Evaluation, Statistics, and Methodology program in Educational Psychology and Counseling student representative meetings*

+EPC Department Student Representative

+*Served as a representative for the Evaluation, Statistics, and Methodology program in Educational Psychology and Counseling student representative meetings*

 ## Scholarly Service
 **Conference Submission Reviewer** (March 2020)